 Applicants are not eligible to apply directly from a French Baccalaureate program completed outside of Quebec or from high school.
 Applicants must meet the eligibility requirement mentioned above.

 McGill's integrated program is offered in a bilingual environment.
 Candidates must demonstrate substantial reading ability in, and aural comprehension of, both English and French.
 Reading of complex substantive texts in French and English are assigned in all first-year courses and in many upper-year courses, irrespective of the language of instruction of the course.
 The Faculty's policy of passive bilingualism permits students to submit written work, write exams and ask questions in class in either English or French, regardless of the language of instruction.
 Students may fulfil their Moot Court requirements in English or French.
-First-year courses are offered in English and French, and a number of upper-year courses are offered in one language only.
+First-year courses are offered in English and French, while a number of upper-year courses are offered in one language only.
+Individual language preference for any course cannot always be accommodated due to space limitations.
 While examination questions are set in the language in which a course is given, any examination may contain extensive passages in either French or English.
 In order to get a sense of the level of reading comprehension that is expected of McGill Law students, candidates are encouraged to visit the website of the Supreme Court of Canada and to read judgments in English and in French.
 Candidates intending to proceed to the Bar of Quebec or the Board of Notaries of Quebec should carefully review the Language Requirements for Professions.
 The Charter of the French Language imposes certain mandatory language requirements on attorneys and notaries who practice in Quebec.
-French Language